antrea-io/theia/docs/throughput-anomaly-detection.md

 Successfully started Throughput Anomaly Detection job with name tad-1234abcd-1234-abcd-12ab-12345678abcd
 ```

-Throughput Anomaly Detection also provide support for aggregated throughput
+Throughput Anomaly Detection also provides support for aggregated throughput
 anomaly detection.
 There are three different types of aggregations that are included.

-- `external` : Aggregated flow for inbound traffic to external IP,
+- `external` : Aggregated flows for inbound traffic to external IP,
   user could provide external-IP using `external-ip` argument for further
   filtering.
-- `pod`: Aggregated flow for inbound/outbound pod traffic.
+- `pod`: Aggregated flows for inbound/outbound pod traffic.
-- `svc`: Aggregated flow for traffic to service port, user could
+- `svc`: Aggregated flows for traffic to service port, user could
   provide a destination port name using `svc-name-port` argument for
   further filtering.

-For aggregated flow `pod`, user can provide the following filter arguments.
+For aggregated flows `pod`, user can provide the following filter arguments.

-- `pod-label`: The argument aggregates inbound/outbound traffic using pod
+- `pod-label`: The argument aggregates inbound/outbound traffic using Pod
   labels.
-- `pod-name`: The argument aggregates inbound/outbound traffic using pod name.
+- `pod-name`: The argument aggregates inbound/outbound traffic using Pod name.
 - `pod-namespace`: The argument aggregates inbound/outbound traffic using
-  podnamespace.
+  Pod namespace.
 However, this argument only works as a combination to any of
   the above two arguments and can not be used alone.

-All the above aggregated flow are executed using the following command:
+To start an aggregated throughput anomaly detection, please run the following command:

 ```bash
 $ theia throughput-anomaly-detection run --algo "ARIMA" --agg-flow pod --pod-label \"test_key\":\"test_value\"